bjnath/season_of_docs_2020/suggestion.md

 ## Four things called documentation

 Divide-and-conquer applies also to docs.
-Documentation has four goals, resulting in four classes of document, each with its own writing formula: tutorials, how-to guides, technical reference, and explanation.
+Documentation has four goals, resulting in four classes of document, each with its own writing formula:
+* tutorial
+* how-to guide
+* technical reference
+* explanation

 This is the stunning insight of [Daniele Procida](https://documentation.divio.com).
 Attacking each goal with the right focus and perspective makes the job easier.
 (And your docs will be